owid/etl/docs/architecture/workflow/garden.md

 #### Using the Grapher admin

 !!! danger  "This method is not preferred.
-Instead, consider using the `etl-harmonize` command tool."
+Instead, consider using the `etlcli harmonize` command tool."

 The [owid-grapher](https://github.com/owid/owid-grapher) codebase contains a interactive country harmonization tool that can be accessed at [http://localhost:3030/admin/standardize](http://localhost:3030/admin/standardize) when running the dev server.